avcoder/unit04-lesson05/slides.md

 - Foodtruck template Repo: https://github.com/avcoder/foodtruck-template
    - we've done CRUD, and showing messages
-   - today we'll implement register and login
+   - today we'll implement register and login; protecting our routes if user is not authenticated
 - Reminder: Lab tomorrow
 - Today will show both mid-term interpretations:
    1. users can see/edit their own notes